 I always carry a book in the car if I end up with an unexpected wait for something.
 You can also share your hygge hobbies with others by joining a local book club or starting one online.

 If you’re looking for some ideas on books to read – I gave you some ideas here Best Hygge Books to Inspire a Cozy Life

 Book lovers are a worldwide club.
-Here the terms for people who read a lot in each country:
+Here are the terms for people who read a lot in each country:

 Danish: Reading horse